SumiranRai/MDSC-Lab/README.md

-This repository contains lab assignments from my MSc Data Science coursework.
+This repository contains lab assignments from my MSc Data Science & Computing coursework.
 It will be updated as the course progresses.

 📁 Current Subjects & Tools Used: